keyboardr/MapSL/README.md

 under the hood.
 Scoping is included in `SimpleServiceLocator`, as it is typically used as a top-level, application-wide component.

+In the case where multiple scopes are not needed (e.g. a single-module Android app), the `simple-scaffold` module provides a preconfigured `MainServiceLocator`.
+On Android, this is also initialized automatically on app startup.
+See [Scaffold](./docs/scaffold.md) for more details.

 The typical architecture involves:

-1. A central application-wide `ProcessServiceLocator` singleton instance, often a `SimpleServiceLocator` configured with an appropriate environment [scope](#scopes).
+1. A central application-wide `MainServiceLocator` singleton instance, often a `SimpleServiceLocator` configured with an appropriate environment [scope](#scopes).
 2. Services are primarily accessed using property delegates (like `by serviceLocator { ... }`) in their companion objects.
 This pattern leverages `SimpleServiceLocator.getOrProvide()` to lazily